 Older data will remain available in the legacy system in a read-only version, and some will be available in a data warehouse.
 At this point, the plan is for the ctcLink system to include all enrollment data for students from the six years prior to the time of conversion.
 Personnel and payroll data will be converted for the previous two years.

-Once ctcLink is live, there will no longer be access to HP.
-The legacy systems will be transitioned to a read-only mode will only be accessible through the legacy software for a short time.
-Staff will be able to access the data, but will not be able to make changes.
+As ctcLink is now live, there is no longer any access to HP.
+The legacy systems have transitioned to a read-only mode and is accessible through the legacy software for a short time.
+Staff will be able to access the data but will not be able to make changes.